 Leverage your classroom learning and apply your skills to make a difference in the world.

 Gain hands-on experience and a greater understanding of the causes and solutions to health challenges.
 Experience and understand the difficulties and opportunities in implementing health interventions.
-Engage with communities and colleagues and make a difference in your own way.
+Engage with communities and colleagues to expand your perspective and contribute to improving global health equity.

 For Global Health Majors